Orkestra-Tech/orkestra/docs/src/main/tut/plugins/index.md

 # Plugins

-Orchestra doesn't have a plugins system like you can find in other CD tools with their own store.
+Orkestra doesn't have a plugins system like you can find in other CD tools with their own store.
 Instead it relies on jar dependencies and distribution systems like Maven or Ivy.
 There are multiple advantages to this system:
 - Since Scala is a JVM language we have access to all the libraries from the JVM community (Scala, Java or any other